What is chest pain?

-Functional or anxiety-related pain.
-This is common in teenagers.
-Symptoms include hyperventilation, lightheadedness, and numbness or tingling around the lips and in the hands and/or feet.
-Despite not having an identifiable cause, this pain is still real.
+Teens can sometimes experience functional or anxiety-related pain.
+Symptoms include hyperventilation (fast breathing), light-headedness and numbness or tingling around the lips and in the hands or feet.
+Despite not having a clear cause, this pain is still real.

 Taking care of your child with chest pain at home